OrbicCode/Portfolio/portfolio/Plan+Ideas.md

     - check cursor pointer on all links and buttons
     - add text-shadow to text with picture background
     - check h heirachy
+    - adjust hover times to be consistant

     - change section layout name to main-grid

-    - fix navigation to scroll to section
     - change logo into link to home page
     - add a scroll to top button or a fixed header